hasherwi/CS469-Group-Project/README.md

 /TODO/

 ## File Descriptions
-server.c - Server code in C language client.c - Client code in C language
+server.c - Server code in C language.\
+client.c - Client code in C language.\
-Makefile - Used to compile C code above.
+Makefile - Used to compile C code above.\
-Dockerfile - Used to containerize the server code. k8s-manifest.yml - Used to describe how to run the server container with Kubernetes.
+Dockerfile - Used to containerize the server code.\
+k8s-manifest.yml - Used to describe how to run the server container with Kubernetes.\

 ## How to Setup Dev Environment